agabor/docs/_includes/ios/queries.md

 ## Caching Queries

 It's often useful to cache the result of a query on disk.
 This lets you show data when the user's device is offline, or when the app has just started and network requests have not yet had time to complete.
-Parse takes care of automatically flushing the cache when it takes up too much space.
+MSG takes care of automatically flushing the cache when it takes up too much space.

 The default query behavior doesn't use the cache, but you can enable caching by setting `query.cachePolicy`.
 For example, to try the network and then fall back to cached data if the network is not available: